mil0serdnaya/news-feed/README.md

 ## Page layout requirements:

 1. A header with the application title.
-2. A block with filters for date and matching words in the news headlines.
+2. A block with filter for matching words in the news headlines.

 3. News list:
 a.
 Sort from newest to oldest.